jalmx/generate_infog_code/README.md

 Tool cli for generate a merge of images, the first one is the base, the second one will be insert inside the first, adjust to 80% to space.
-You can specific a csv file with this information, see example.
+You can specify a csv file with this information, see example.

 ```commandline